Creative Writing BA (Hons) module details

-Thematic essay, 40%: You will answer an essay question related to the themes of the module in 1500 words.
+Thematic essay, 40%: You will answer an essay question related to the themes of the module.

 Podcast or video, 50%: You will choose to produce either a podcast or video of 5-10 minutes.
 You will work in pairs to examine one of the module themes and bring in primary source analysis.

-Content notes, 10%: You will write 500 words to introduce your podcast or video.
+Content notes, 10%: You will write to introduce your podcast or video.